1. Introducing Node-RED and flow-Based Programming

 With Node-RED running,

-let's move on to the next section, where we'll be making our
+let's move on to the next section, where we'll be making our first flow.

 Making a flow for a data handling application